some-natalie/some-natalie/_tabs/speaking.md

   1. [Time is meaningless](../blog/git-time) and other terrible misunderstandings about how git understands time
   1. [Where to set compliance controls](../blog/git-compliance-controls) in regulated software developed in git repositories
   1. [Explaining why a code change happened during an audit](../blog/git-why) is really hard to do, and even harder to _prove_, well after the change was made.
 Let's make this reliably simple!
+  1. [Why develop when you have to audit](../blog/git-audited) explores the business and people complexities on top of this deeply technical problem.
+Despite all the hardships we’ve reviewed, building software and systems in highly regulated environments can still be rewarding, fast-paced, and fun!

 ### A Gentle Intro to Container Escapes and No-Clump Gravy